dpakGit/DevOps_Traning/Terraform/AWS_Resources_files/Security_Group/README.md

 Date : 23.11.2024

-#### Explanation of various blocks and attributes of a Terraform security grouo code
+#### Explanation of various blocks and attributes of a Terraform security group code.

 Source : Meta AI